Capleugh/monster_shop_solo/README.md

 ## Authentication
 Monster Shop requires authentication of users to log-in to the site.
 Passwords are encrypted using BCrypt and are not stored in the database.

 Upon registration, users are required to create and confirm a password, which is used in conjunction with their email address to log-in.
-Email address must be unique.
+Email addresses must be unique.

 From the User model:
 ```